-125. GRM provides an accessible, inclusive, gender-sensitive and culturally appropriate platform for receiving and facilitating resolution of affected persons' grievances related to the project.
+- 132. GRM provides an accessible, inclusive, gender-sensitive and culturally appropriate platform for receiving and facilitating resolution of affected persons' grievances related to the project.
 A two-tier grievance redress mechanism is conceived, one, at project level and another, beyond project level.
-For the project level GRM, a grievance redress committee (GRC) will be established in PIUs; Deputy Construction Manager, along with support Engineer - Construction supervision (Non key expert) and Environmental safeguard Assistant (Non key expert) of Construction Management and Supervision Consultant (CMSC) will be responsible for creating awareness among affected communities and help them through the process of grievance redress, recording and registering grievances of non-literate affected persons.

-126. GRM aims to provide a time-bound and transparent mechanism to voice and resolve social and environmental concerns linked to the project.
-All grievances - major or minor, will be registered.
-Documentation of the name of the complainant, date of receipt of the complaint, address/contact details of the person, location of the problem area, and how the problem was resolved will be undertaken.
-PIU will also be responsible for follow-through for each grievance, periodic information dissemination to complainants on the status of their grievance and recording their feedback (satisfaction/dissatisfaction and suggestions).

-127. In case of grievances that are immediate and urgent in the perception of the complainant, the contractor, and supervision personnel of the CMSC and CMWSSB will resolve the issue on site, and any issue that is not resolved at this level will be dealt at PIU head level for immediate resolution.
-Should the CMWSSB fail to resolve any grievance within the stipulated time period, the unresolved grievances will be taken up at PMU level.
-In the event that certain grievances cannot be resolved even at PMU level, particularly in matters related to land purchase/acquisition, payment of compensation, environmental pollution etc., they will be referred to the grievance redress committee (GRC) headed by the Managing Director, CMWSSB.
-Any issue which requires higher than district level inter-departmental coordination or grievance redress, will be referred to the State level Steering Committee.

-128. GRC will meet every month (if there are pending, registered grievances), determine the merit of each grievance, and resolve grievances within specified time upon receiving the complaint-failing which the grievance will be addressed by the state-level Steering Committee.
-The Steering Committee will resolve escalated/unresolved grievances received.

-129. Composition of Grievance Redress Committee.
-GRC will be headed by the Managing Director, CMWSSB, and members include: Chief Engineer (P),Team leader of CMSC, representative of TNPCB, one elected representative/prominent citizen from the area, and a representative of affected community.
-GRC must have a women member.

-130. State Level Steering Committee will include Secretary to Government, MA&WS Department as chairman, member include Managing Directors of TNUIFSL, CMWSSB, TWAD Board, Commissioner, GCC and others as necessary.

-131. Areas of Jurisdiction.
-The areas of jurisdiction of the GRC/SSC, will be all locations of sites within the Chennai city where subproject facilities are proposed.
+For the project level GRM, a grievance redress committee (GRC) is established in PIUs; Deputy Construction Manager, along with support Engineer Construction supervision (Non key expert) and Environmental Safeguard Assistant (Non key expert) of Construction Management and Supervision Consultant (CMSC) are responsible for creating awareness among affected communities and help them through the process of grievance redress, recording and registering grievances of non-literate affected persons. - 133.
+GRM aims to provide a time-bound and transparent mechanism to voice and resolve social and environmental concerns linked to the project.
+All grievances major or minor, has been registered.
+Documentation of the name of the complainant, date of receipt of the complaint, address/contact details of the person, location of the problem area, and how the problem was resolved are undertaken.
+PIU is also be responsible for follow-through for each grievance, periodic information dissemination to complainants on the status of their grievance and recording their feedback (satisfaction/dissatisfaction and suggestions). - 134.
+In case of grievances that are immediate and urgent in the perception of the complainant, the contractor, and supervision personnel of the CMSC and CMWSSB resolve the issue on site, and any issue that is not resolved at this level is dealt at PIU head level for immediate resolution.
+Should the CMWSSB fail to resolve any grievance within the stipulated time period, the unresolved grievances is taken up at PMU level.
+In the event that certain grievances cannot be resolved even at PMU level, particularly in matters related to land purchase/acquisition, payment of compensation, environmental pollution etc., they are referred to the grievance redress committee (GRC) headed by the Managing Director, CMWSSB.
+Any issue which requires higher than district level inter-departmental coordination or grievance redress, are referred to the state-level Steering Committee. - 135.
+GRC meet every month (if there are pending, registered grievances), determine the merit of each grievance, and resolve grievances within specified time upon receiving the complaint-failing which the grievance are addressed by the state-level Steering Committee.
+The Steering Committee resolve escalated/unresolved grievances received. - 136.
+Composition of Grievance Redress Committee.
+GRC is headed by the Managing Director, CMWSSB, and members include: Chief Engineer (P),Team leader of CMSC, representative of TNPCB, one elected representative/prominent citizen from the area, and a representative of affected community.
+GRC must have a women member. - 137.
+State Level Steering Committee is included Secretary to Government, MA&WS Department as chairman, member include Managing Directors of TNUIFSL, CMWSSB, TWAD Board, Commissioner, GCC and others as necessary. - 138.
+Areas of Jurisdiction.
+The areas of jurisdiction of the GRC/SSC, are all locations of sites within the Chennai city where subproject facilities are proposed. - 139.
+The multi-tier GRM for the project is outlined below (Figure 10), below:

-132. The multi-tier GRM for the project is outlined below (Figure 11), each tier having timebound schedules and with responsible persons identified to address grievances and seek appropriate persons' advice at each stage, as required.
-The GRC will continue to function throughout the project duration.
-The implementing agencies/ULBs shall issue notifications to establish the respective PIU level grievance redress cells, with details of composition, process of grievance redress to be followed, and time limit for grievance redress at each level.

-Figure 10: Proposed TNUFIP Grievance Redress Mechanism
+Figure 11: Proposed TNUFIP Grievance Redress Mechanism